-With a bloated budget of $300 million, Justice League only managed to gross $570.3 million worldwide after being out for three weeks.
-In contrast, Marvel’s 2012 flick The Avengers which was made for $220 million has grossed an astronomical $1.5 billion.
+With a bloated budget of $300 million, Justice League only managed to gross $570.3 million worldwide after being out for three weeks and ended its theatrical run as the lowest-grossing DCEU movie thus far.
+In contrast, Marvel’s 2012 flick The Avengers, which was made for $220 million, has grossed an astronomical $1.5 billion.

-Luckily, Warner Bros. had It, Dunkirk, and Wonder Woman to fall back on this year.
+Luckily, Warner Bros. had It, Dunkirk, and Wonder Woman to fall back on last year.

 So far, Aquaman and Ezra Miller’s standalone Flash film are still expected to move forward.
-Warner Bros. is also said to be moving forward with the Cold War-set Wonder Woman sequel, with Jenkins returning as director and Gal Gadot back as the Amazon warrior Diana Prince.
+Warner Bros. is also moving forward with the Cold War-set Wonder Woman sequel, with Jenkins returning as director and Gal Gadot back as the Amazon warrior Diana Prince.

-New Line has also greenlit a Shazam flick, but other future projects have not yet been set in stone.
+New Line has also greenlit a Shazam flick, which began filming in January, but other future projects have not yet been set in stone.

 Follow Aramide on Twitter @midnightrami.